nikolailic0529/easyPortal-API/docs/API-Interaction.md

 }
 ```

 will return filtered results.
-The main reasons for this
+The main reasons why search uses `POST` are

 * Angular out the box doesn't support encoding query params in the PHP style (`q[]=1&q[]=2`)
 * Length of the URL is limited